0minutes/FugU/README.md

 ## VM Progress

 - [x] **ConstPool** - Added the const pool as well as its parsing.
-Can only parse strings so far, later ill add floats bigints and others
+Can only parse strings, bigints and floats

 ## How to Run